-- the assessment requirements/criteria - · the nature of the evidence they need to produce - · the importance of time management and meeting deadlines outcome further.
-The outcomes and the underpinning verbs provide a strong basis on which tthe assessment activity is based.
+- the assessment requirements/criteria - the nature of the evidence they need to produce - the importance of time management and meeting deadlines

+Formative assessment may constitute a cultural shift for students coming from school education or for those who have left education for some time; it will therefore be more effective if introduced at Level 4 (first semester of study).
+What the learner has to do is to define in active terms an overarching learning outcome.
+More detailed active verbs are then used to define the learning outcome further.
+The outcomes and the underpinning verbs provide a strong basis on which the assessment activity is based.
 At level 5, formative assessment can be designed to reflect on the higher contextual level such as critical analysis and evaluation or making judgement when arriving at conclusions.
 The difference between level 4 and level 5 is defined both in terms of the cognitive process and in the depth of knowledge required.
 The learning as it is defined determines the assessment.